-- 4.18 In addition, the profile of households with different numbers of cars owned is shown in Table 1 below for each small area, this data deriving from the 2021 census. - 4.19 The results show that, by and large, car ownership rates reflect the accessibility of the location, in particular the proximity to the town centres of St Annes, Lytham and Kirkham.
+- 4.18 In addition, the profile of households with different numbers of cars owned is shown in Table 1 below for each small area, this data deriving from the 2011 census.
+The raw data is shown in Appendix 1. - 4.19 The results show that, by and large, car ownership rates reflect the accessibility of the location, in particular the proximity to the town centres of St Annes, Lytham and Kirkham.
 The numbers of households with more than two cars are small in most areas, around 10% of households, but with significantly greater numbers in the rural areas, reflecting the higher incomes, larger households including adult children and larger domestic curtilages typically found in those areas.
 In almost all locations around 45-50% of households have a single car.
 Significant numbers of households without cars are found in the most central parts of Kirkham and Wesham, some suburban areas of the northern part of St Annes, central Ansdell, a significant area of central Lytham, but most of all in central St Annes where around 4 in 10 households have no car/van.
 Most of these areas have a preponderance of smaller households, as well as being more accessible locations.